 Lead – A visitor to a website that is interested in learning more about a product or service or clicks on a CTA to obtain a freebie.
 This is a warm lead.
 A hot lead is someone that contacts you directly with a question and is ready to buy.

-Lead Capture – Using a CTA on a website to turn a visitor into a lead.
+Lead Generation Capture (lead gen) – Using a CTA on a website to turn a visitor into a lead.
 The CTA must be enticing enough so they will give you their email address in exchange for a freebie.
 The lead is then put in a drip campaign to nurture them into a sale.

 Link – See Hyperlink.